 Original Medicare doesn’t cover everything you might need for your healthcare.
 First, Original Medicare does not include Part D, which is coverage for prescription drugs.
-If you enroll in Original Medicare and choose a Supplement plan instead of an Advantage plan, you will need to enroll in a stand-alone Part D plan and pay for its associated monthly premiums separately.
+If you enroll in Original Medicare and choose a Medigap plan instead of an Advantage plan, you will need to enroll in a stand-alone Part D plan and pay its associated monthly premiums separately.

 Additionally, Original Medicare will not cover the following health-related needs:

 - Long-term care, also called custodial care.
 Custodial care is considered care for normal activities of daily life, such as getting dressed, using the restroom, or getting dressed.
 These are tasks you may need assistance with, but do not require highly-skilled professionals to perform.
 Custodial care in nursing homes is not usually covered by Medicare insurance.

 - Dental.
 Most routine dental care, as well as dentures, is not covered through Medicare.

 - Vision.
 Routine vision care is not part of Medicare, nor are eye exams specific to getting prescription glasses.

 - Hearing.
 Any hearing care, including hearing aids and exams and check-ups for fitting hearing aids, are not covered.

 - Cosmetic Surgery.
 Cosmetic surgery would include any enhancements or procedures that are not deemed medically necessary.